VenomAsh/M2-EmbSys/Project/1_Requirements/README.md

 #### Working:

-🔸 When a person comes in the range of the sensor while entering the room, the sensor detects the person and the microcontroller will turn on the light.</br>
+🔸 The sensor shall detect if its day/night based on the ambience of light received by the sensor.</br>
-🔸 If the room is bright enough then the PIR motion sensor does not activates.</br>
+🔸 If the room is bright enough then the LDR sensor does not activates.</br>
-🔸 If the room is dark only then PIR motion sensor detects the person entering the room.</br>
+🔸 If the room is dark only then LDR sensor provides the information to arduino.</br>

 #### Aplications: